Free-Computer-Science/.github/CONTRIBUTING.md

 ## Curriculum Structure

-Between our website, repos, and Discord server, you're bound to see certain terms being used in regard to the curriculum structure.
+Between our website and repo, you're bound to see certain terms being used in regard to the curriculum structure.
 It can be important to keep these terms in mind when referring or contributing to certain parts of our curriculum, both for consistency and to make sure everyone understands what you mean.

 * **Path**: The broadest level of the curriculum structure.
 All beginners start on the Foundations path.
 This includes the core topics that everyone who studies computer science should know, even at a simple level.
 * **Course**: A path is made up of different courses.
 A course splits a path into more distinct topics, and each course has its own completion percentage.
 * **Unit**: A course is made up of different units, like in a class or a textbook.
 Each unit covers its own broad topic within a course (for example, the "foundations" unit of a discrete math course might have pre-requisite knowledge about concepts in math
 * **Section**: Sections will be groupings of lessons that talk about specific material "For example, a section on "sets" in discrete math may cover several lessons about how sets work
-* **Lesson*: A lesson is a specific learning objective that you want the learner to understand.
+* **Lesson**: A lesson is a specific learning objective that you want the learner to understand.
 For example: In discrete

 ## Label Meanings